-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.24)

-An A2B slave node communicates in one of four configurations:
+An A2B sub node communicates in one of four configurations:

-To a Master on the upstream side and nothing on the downstream side.
+To a main node on the upstream side and nothing on the downstream side.

-To a Master on the upstream side and a Slave on the downstream side.
+To a main node on the upstream side and a sub node on the downstream side.

-To a Slave on the upstream side and a Slave on the downstream side.
+To a sub node on the upstream side and a sub node on the downstream side.

-To a Slave on the upstream side and nothing on the downstream side.
+To a sub node on the upstream side and nothing on the downstream side.

 SWR-REQ-393183/B-Last Sub Node